SumanKumar891/Cow_activity/README.md

 If there are no errors, Chocolatey will be installed.
 We can verify the installation using the choco or choco -? command.

-Install Using Windows Cmd Shell
+->Install Using Windows Cmd Shell

 First, we need ensure that we are using an administrative shell.
 Next, copy the following command to the cmd.exe shell.